 - The Mailing Lists archives contain lots of useful information.
 Please look at the sidebar for mailing list subscription information.

 - We have archived material from various tutorials, which provide a more organized overview than the wiki, along with some "how to" information not currently found elsewhere.
+There are also a number of recent workshops outlining ongoing work, such as the full-day workshop at ISCA-42.

 - A higher-level overview of gem5 can be found in our article The gem5 Simulator from the May 2011 issue of ACM SIGARCH Computer Architecture News.
 If you use gem5 in your research, we would appreciate a citation to this paper in any publications you produce.